A woman in a white blouse is sitting at a desk, talking on a smartphone while using a laptop.

 Absolutely.
 Even the most professional teams encounter mishaps, from forgotten lines to technical glitches.

-3. Why do startups stress coffee culture?
+3. Why do startups emphasize coffee culture?

 4. Can the ability to think for ourselves in history videos be risky?